 A few hours after completing the parkrun I was altered to my not so great time by the free text service.
 According to my detailed results email (how many events provide this service?)
 I completed the run in 28:28, finished in 116th place, was 29th lady and came 8th in my age category (SW30-34).
 What a disappointing time!!

 I hope that by the end of this year I can get my time down to 25:xx.

 I can’t be too disappointed with my time, at least my efforts were 100% jogging and 0% sneaky walking breaks.
 I hadn’t run in over a week; last time I attempted to run I only managed 10 minutes before having to stop and go home because I felt terrible.

-I love the fact that at parkrun there will (nearly) always be a FREE photographer ready and waiting to get some great ‘action’ shots.
+I love the fact that at parkrun there will (nearly) always be a free photographer ready and waiting to get some great ‘action’ shots.
 On Saturday we were lucky enough to have two photographers; Rocket Ron and MudRunner Sports.
-Photographs from the event are usually uploaded onto facebook and flickr on the day on the run.
+Photographs from the event are usually uploaded onto facebook and flickr on the weekend of the run.

 I must remember in future that I am taking part in a parkrun event and not running to a funeral!
 At least the darker colours hide my stomach.
 I also really need to remember to relax my arms while I am running.